WenlongZhang0517/WenlongZhang0517.github.io/_pages/about.md

 <!-- I am passionate about exploring advanced AGI model to address challenges across large-scale scientific scenario.  -->

 Currently, I lead a team engaged in scientific discovery evaluation and open-source platforms.
 We have launched the [SciPrismax](https://prismax.opencompass.org.cn/) project.
 Recently, my primary areas of focus include:
-- `Large-scale evaluation`: How do we define, evaluate, and utilize the key capabilities of large models and agents in scientific discovery?
+- `Large-scale scientific alignment and evaluation`: How do we define, evaluate, and align the knowledge of scientists with large models and agents in scientific discovery?
-- `Post-training algorithm`: How do we enhance multimodal understanding and reasoning with scientific preferences through reinforcement learning and tool call?
+- `Post-training and reward modeling`: How do we enhance multimodal understanding and reasoning with scientific preferences through reward modeling?
-- `Human-AI collaboration`: How do we align the knowledge of scientists with foundational models and agents?
-- `Scientific foundation model`: How do we formulate understanding, generation, and reasoning into a unified model for science?
+- `Scientific foundation model`: How do we formulate understanding, generation, and reasoning into a unified model for scientific discovery?

 Recent Research Highlights: